 Using ROI Also Helps Justify Marketing Investments

 In tough times, companies often slash their marketing budgets – a dangerous move since marketing is an investment to produce revenue.
-By focusing on accurate ROI measurements, you can help your company move away from the idea that marketing is a fluffy expense that can be cut when times get tough.
+By focusing on accurately calculating your marketing ROI measurements, you can help your company move away from the idea that marketing is a fluffy expense that can be cut when times get tough.

 If you’re not sure how to calculate your profit, here are two more formulas: